📊 FIG Key Takeaways

 Key Metrics to Watch

-- Operating margin trajectory - critical to monitor if company is moving toward profitability or losses are accelerating
+- Operating margin trajectory and timeline to profitability or near-breakeven

-- Customer acquisition cost and lifetime value trends - essential to validate growth quality and unit economics
+- Customer acquisition cost (CAC) and lifetime value (LTV) trends indicating business unit economics

 - Operating margin trend and net loss reduction